Purdue-CS193/homework-0-AlishaGadaginmath/index.md

+**Alisha Gadaginmath**
+1. I have been learning Indian Classical Dance for 13 years.
+2. I have been playing field hokcey for 7 years.
+3. I know Java, Python, C++, HTML, JavaScript.

+_I hope to learn about a variety of tools that I will use in the professional setting in the future._

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.